shotastage/frappuccino-ui/docs/WhipViewStack.md

-# WLViewStack
+# WhipViewStack

-**WLViewStack** class realize composing or adding subviews structurally.
+**WhipViewStack** class realize composing or adding subviews structurally.
-Here is an example for usage of `WLViewStack`.
+Here is an example for usage of `WhipViewStack`.

 ```swift